tramitit/guides/en/croatia/document_legalization.md

 ---
-title: "Document legalization"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-08"
-categories: ["Croatia"]
+categories:
-meta_title: "Step by Step Guide for Document Legalization in Croatia"
-description: "A comprehensive guide detailing the process to get your documents legalized in Croatia."
+- Croatia
+date: '2024-06-08'
+description: Learn how to legalize your documents for use in Croatia.
+Discover the required steps, documents, and providers.
+Ensure compliance effortlessly!
 draft: false
+meta_title: 'Croatia Legalization Guide: Authenticate Your Legal Documents'
+title: 'Croatia Legalization Guide: Authenticate Your Legal Documents'
-translationKey: "croatia-document_legalization"
+translationKey: croatia-document_legalization
 ---

 ## Description
 ### What is it?